zencore-cn/zencore-issues/README.md

 ## Issues Track

-You many report all repos' bug here.
+You may report all repos' bug here.
 Suggest issues title format is `[repo name]the problem`.

 ## Tips